gottacatchenall/ms_sampling_effort/manuscript.md

 # Effects of false-negatives on network properties

-Here we simulate a bunch of food webs using generative models.
-We then simulate the effects of observation error to generate false negatives in the sample and compare the computed network properties of the "true" networks to the computed properties on the observed network in order to see how much false negatives effect our quantification of network structure.
+Here we simulate the effects of observation error to generate false negatives in the samples of ecological networks and compare the computed network properties of the original network to the computed properties on the observed network in order to see how false negatives effect our quantification of network structure.

 ![fig. 1$\sigma$ in first grad, 2$\sigma$ in second ](./figures/properties_error.png){#fig:properties}